Automakers seek to cut inventories with Black Friday, holiday promotions

 At the start of the month, there were 122 days of Corvette inventory, up 51 percent from a year earlier and nearly double the level automakers consider ideal, according to Automotive News data.

-Like other retailers, automakers use holiday-themed promotions to boost sales during the final two months of the year, and like Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Amazon.com Inc (AMZN.O), automakers have steadily expanded the Christmas season over the past several years.
+Like other retailers, automakers use holiday-themed promotions to boost sales during the final two months of the year, and like Wal-mart Stores Inc, Target Corp and Amazon.com Inc, automakers have steadily expanded the Christmas season over the past several years.

 GOING GLOBAL

 The concept of winter holiday sales is going global.
+In China, automotive marketers target customers on Singles Day, Nov.
+11, piggy-backing on promotions led by internet retailers such as Alibaba.
 Black Friday car deals came to Britain about six years ago.
-In China, automotive marketers target customers on Singles Day, Nov.
-11, led by Alibaba Group Holding (BABA.N).

-Singles Day has become the largest shopping day of the year as Alibaba encourages vendors on its sites to offer heavy discounts on items from cars to clothing.

-Automakers in the U.S. market will report November sales on Dec.
+Automakers will report November sales on Dec.
 1, and analysts expect an increase in total U.S. auto sales from a year ago.
-The annualized sales pace could drop, however, to 17.9 million vehicles, according to J.D.
-Power and LMC Automotive.
-A year ago, the annualized selling rate for November was 18.25 million vehicles, according to Autodata Corp.
+The annualized sales pace could drop however to 17.7 million vehicles, according to WardsAuto.
+A year ago, the annualized selling rate for November was 18.25 million vehicles.

 A factor working in the automakers' favor is the advanced age, 11.6 years on average, of the U.S. fleet of 264 million vehicles.